Signatures

 • Recreate the string as described above.

-• Extract the signature provided in the X-Signature header.
+• Extract the signature provided in the Versia-Signature header.

 • Decode the signature from base64.